Time to setup

 Below is the step by step instructions to configure the script

-2. In the document, add your logo and your company data anywhere you see these brackets ‘< >’ (see below), the words / values contained between the percent symbols (%) will be automatically substitutes based on the data in the spreadsheet.
+2. In the document, add your logo and your company data anywhere you see these brackets ‘< >’ (see below), the words/values contained between the percent symbols (%) will be automatically substituted based on the data in the spreadsheet.

-4. Now fill out the requisite data in the spreadsheet.
+3. For each invoice, you should fill out the requisite data in the spreadsheet (each row for each invoice).
 Note: Do not change the column headers in the spreadsheet as they correspond to tags in the document.
-Copy the ID of the spreadsheet (see below).

-5. On the tab “count” in the spreadsheet, you can set the invoice number for the first invoice by swapping out the 0 that is in there.
-For each new invoice the number will increment by 1.
+4. On the tab “count” in the spreadsheet, you can set the invoice number for the first invoice by swapping out the 0 that is in there.
+For each new invoice, the number will increment by 1.

-6. Now, create a folder on Google Drive to store newly created invoices.
-You’ll also need to copy this ID for future use.
+5. Now, create a folder on Google Drive to store newly created invoices.
+You’ll also need to copy the ID of the folder for future use.